Burton Latimer: Transport

 It is just south of the junction of the A6 and A14.
 The A6 bypass, which is 2 miles long, was completed in October 1991.

 Buses run through Burton Latimer.
-These include the 47, 48, 49, and 50.
+These include the 48 and 50 which end up at Wellingborough and Bedford respectively.

 Isham and Burton Latimer railway station served the town between 1857 and 1950.
 Now the nearest railway station is at Kettering.

 Sport

-Burton Latimer has a non-league football team Burton Park Wanderers F.C. who play at Latimer Park.
-In 2013, Kettering Town moved in with Burton Park Wanderers, and still are playing there.
+Burton Latimer has a non-league football team, Burton Park Wanderers F.C., who play at Latimer Park.
+Since 2013, Latimer Park has also been the home ground of Kettering Town F.C.

 Burton Latimer has an amateur cricket team, Burton Latimer Town Cricket Club, who play at Hall Field, on Kettering Road.
-It has three XI sides, and one female XI The first XI play in Division 1 of the Northamptonshire Cricket League, the second XI play in Division 6 of the Northamptonshire Cricket League, and the third XI play in Division 11 of the Northamptonshire Cricket League.
+It has three male XI sides, and one female XI side.
+The first, second and third male XI sides play in Divisions 1, 6 and 11 of the Northamptonshire Cricket League respectively.

 The town also has a bowls club, as well as various sports clubs, based at various community centres.
 There are tennis courts, by the recreation ground.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Sandy Heath TV transmitter.

+Local radio stations are BBC Radio Northampton, Heart East, Smooth East Midlands (formerly Connect FM), and Shire Sounds, a community based radio station that broadcast from Kettering.

+The town is served by the local newspaper, Northamptonshire Evening Telegraph.

 Education

 The town has two main primary schools: Meadowside Primary School, and St. Mary's C of E Primary School.
-The town has no secondary schools, but a common, yet incorrect, assumption is that the nearby Latimer Arts College is in the town - it was intended to be, but is instead located in nearby Barton Seagrave, close to Kettering.
+The town has no secondary schools.
+The Latimer Arts College is located in nearby Barton Seagrave, close to Kettering.

-There are two nurseries, Acorn Day Nursery, and Appletree Day Nursery.